chanzuckerberg/pyrepl/README.md

 # pyrepl

-A JS package providing a bridge to a Python3 REPL.
-Primarily built to explore ability to move data between JS and Python at high speed, using shared memory on a single host.
+A JS package providing a single-host (OS local) bridge between Node (or Electron) and a Python3 execution kernel (similar to a Jupyter kernel).
+Primarily built to explore ability to move data between JS and Python at high speed, using shared memory.

-Very experimental and a work in progress.
+Experimental and a work in progress.

-Relies on [`mmap-io`](https://github.com/ozra/mmap-io) for JS implementation of a Posix-like mmap(2).
+Relies on [`mmap-io`](https://github.com/ozra/mmap-io) for JS implementation of Posix-like mmap(2).

 # Usage